trimstray/nginx-admins-handbook/doc/RULES.md

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
 The `CBC` mode is vulnerable to plain-text attacks with TLS 1.0, SSL 3.0 and lower.
 However a real fix is implemented with TLS 1.2 in which the `GCM` mode was introduced and which is not vulnerable to the BEAST attack.
 Using them also reduces the final grade because they don't use ephemeral keys.
 In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.

   > There are vulnerabilities like Zombie POODLE, GOLDENDOODLE, 0-Length OpenSSL and Sleeping POODLE which were published for websites that use `CBC` (Cipher Block Chaining) block cipher modes.
 These vulnerabilities are applicable only if the server uses TLS 1.0, TLS 1.1 or TLS 1.2 with `CBC` cipher modes.
 Look at [Zombie POODLE, GOLDENDOODLE, & How TLSv1.3 Can Save Us All](https://i.blackhat.com/asia-19/Fri-March-29/bh-asia-Young-Zombie-Poodle-Goldendoodle-and-How-TLSv13-Can-Save-Us-All.pdf) <sup>[pdf]</sup> presentation from Black Hat Asia 2019.
 TLS 1.0 and TLS 1.1 may be affected by vulnerabilities such as [FREAK, POODLE, BEAST, and CRIME](https://www.acunetix.com/blog/articles/tls-vulnerabilities-attacks-final-part/).

+  > And yet, interestingly, Craig Young, a computer security researcher for Tripwire's Vulnerability and Exposure Research Team, found vulnerabilities in SSL 3.0's successor, TLS 1.2, that allow for attacks akin to POODLE due to TLS 1.2's continued support for a long-outdated cryptographic method: cipher block-chaining (`CBC`).
+The flaws allow man-in-the-middle (MitM) attacks on a user's encrypted Web sessions.

   > I recommend to disable TLS cipher modes that use `RSA` encryption (all ciphers that start with `TLS_RSA_WITH_*`) because they are really vulnerable to [ROBOT](https://robotattack.org/) attack.
 Instead, you should add support for cipher suites that use `ECDHE` or `DHE` (to be compliant to NIST SP 800-56B) for key transport.
 If your server is configured to support ciphers known as static key ciphers, you should know that hese ciphers don't support "Forward Secrecy".
 In the new specification for HTTP/2, these ciphers have been blacklisted.
 Not all servers that support `RSA` key exchange are vulnerable, but it is recommended to disable `RSA` key exchange ciphers as it does not support forward secrecy.
 On the other hand, `TLS_ECDHE_RSA` ciphers may be OK, because `RSA` is not doing the key transport in this case.
 TLS 1.3 doesn’t use `RSA` key exchanges because they’re not forward secret.